hivesolutions/scudum/readme.md

 ### Raspberry Pi

-For more information regarding build or configuration of Scudum for raspberry pi please refer to the [proper documentation](doc/rasp.md).
+For more information regarding build or configuration of Scudum for Raspberry Pi please refer to the [proper documentation](doc/rasp.md).

 ## Armor